-The internal voltage reference produces a precise 0.8-V ±1% voltage reference over the operating temperature and voltage range by scaling the output of a bandgap reference circuit.
-The output voltage is set by a resistor divider from the output node to the FB pin.
-Divider resistors with a 1%-tolerance or better are recommended.
+The internal voltage reference produces a precise 0.8-V ±1% voltage reference over the operating temperature and voltage range by scaling the output of a bandgap-reference circuit.
+A resistor divider from the output node to the FB pin sets the output voltage.
+Using 1% tolerance or better divider resistors is recommended.
 Select the low-side resistor RLS for the desired divider current and use Equation 2 to calculate RHS.
 To improve efficiency at light loads consider using larger value resistors.
-However, if the values are too high, the regulator is more susceptible to noise and voltage errors from the FB input current may become noticeable.
+However, if the values are too high, the regulator is more susceptible to noise and voltage errors from the FB input current could become noticeable.

-$$R{HS} = R{LS} \times \left(\frac{V{OUT} - 0.8 \text{ V}}{0.8 \text{ V}}\right)$$ (2)
+$$R{HS} = R{LS} \times \left( \frac{V{OUT} - 0.8 \text{ V}}{0.8 \text{ V}} \right)$$ (2)

-7.3.7 Enable and Adjust Undervoltage Lockout
+7.3.7 Enable and Adjusting Undervoltage Lockout

-The TPS54361 device enables when the VIN pin voltage rises above 4.3 V and the EN pin voltage exceeds the enable threshold of 1.2 V. The TPS54361 device disables when the VIN pin voltage falls below 4 V or when the EN pin voltage is below 1.2 V. The EN pin has an internal pullup current source, I1, of 1.2 μA that enables operation of the TPS54361 device when the EN pin floats.
+The TPS54541 device enables when the VIN pin voltage rises above 4.3 V and the EN pin voltage exceeds the enable threshold of 1.2 V. The TPS54541 device disables when the VIN pin voltage falls below 4 V or when the EN pin voltage is below 1.2 V. The EN pin has an internal pullup current source, I1, of 1.2 μA enabling operation of the TPS54541 device when the EN pin floats.

-If an application requires a higher undervoltage lockout (UVLO) threshold, use the circuit shown in Figure 26 to adjust the input voltage UVLO with two external resistors.
-When the EN pin voltage exceeds 1.2 V, an additional 3.4 $\mu A$ of hysteresis current, $I{HYS}$ , is sourced out of the EN pin.
-When the EN pin is pulled below 1.2 V, the 3- $\mu A$ IHYS current is removed.
-This additional current facilitates the adjustable input-voltage UVLO hysteresis.
+If an application requires a higher UVLO threshold, use the circuit shown in Figure 26 to adjust the input voltage UVLO with two external resistors.
+When the EN pin voltage exceeds 1.2 V, an additional 3.4 μA of hysteresis current, IHYS, is sourced out of the EN pin.
+When the EN pin is pulled below 1.2 V, the 3.4-μA IHYS current is removed.
+This additional current facilitates adjustable input-voltage UVLO hysteresis.
 Use Equation 3 to calculate RUVLO1 for the desired UVLO hysteresis voltage.
 Use Equation 4 to calculate RUVLO2 for the desired VIN start voltage.

-In applications designed to start at relatively low input voltages (that is, from 4.5 V to 9 V) and withstand high input voltages (that is, from 40 V to 60 V), the EN pin experiences a voltage greater than the absolute maximum voltage of 8.4 V during the high input voltage condition.
-To avoid exceeding this voltage when using the EN resistors, the EN pin is clamped internally with a 5.8-V Zener diode that sinks up to 150 μA.
+In applications designed to start at relatively low input voltages (that is, from 4.5 to 9 V) and withstand high input voltages (for example, 40 V), the EN pin can experience a voltage greater than the absolute maximum voltage of 8.4 V during the high input-voltage condition.
+To avoid exceeding this voltage when using the EN resistors, the EN pin is clamped internally with a 5.8-V Zener diode capable of sinking up to 150 μA.